T47 (classification): Definition

 This classification is for disability athletics.
-This classification is one of several classifications for athletes with ambulant related disabilities.
+This classification is one of several classifications for athletes with ambulant-related disabilities.
 Similar classifications are T40, T42, T43, T44, T45 and T46.
 As of 2016, the International Paralympic Committee defines this classification as being for athletes with a unilateral upper limb impairment resulting in some loss of function at the shoulder, elbow and wrist and which impacts sprints primarily.
 The impact of the impairment is comparable to the activity limitations experienced by an athlete with a unilateral through wrist/below elbow amputation.
 This class includes people from the ISOD A8 class.

 Disability groups

 Amputees

-The nature of a person's amputations in this class can effect their physiology and sports performance.
+The nature of a person's amputations in this class can affect their physiology and sports performance.
 Because they are missing a limb, amputees are more prone to overuse injuries in their remaining limbs.
 Common problems for intact upper limbs for people in this class include rotator cuffs tearing, shoulder impingement, epicondylitis and peripheral nerve entrapment.